By David Loomis

 When he concluded, the audience applauded.

-In an April 8 phone interview, Ruddock reviewed the hearing.
+In a phone interview, Ruddock reviewed the hearing.

 “It was a lot of rhetoric,” said Ruddock, who in February announced his retirement come December after 16 years in office.
 “I’ve heard it many times.”